 Understanding the threat of complex change is key to success.
 This is because automating processes involves significant change.
 This affects not just the physical structure of the organisation.
 But, the socioeconomic and psychological factors that determine your operation.

-Moreover, wisedigital leaders understand that change associated with business process automation is personal, emotional and operational.
+Moreover, wisedigital leaders understand that change associated with automating processes is personal, emotional and operational.

 Employees at companies with fewer than 100 staff are almost three times more likely to say their business digital transformation was a success.
 That is, in comparison to employees at companies with more than 50,000 employees.